Twin actor twin delayed deep deterministic policy gradient (TATD3) learning for batch process control: Introduction

-The operation of the transesterification process grapples with several challenges due to the unique characteristics of the batch process, such as non-linearity due to the temperature-dependent kinetics, time-varying dynamics and a broad range of operating conditions.
-Therefore, the control and optimisation of the batch transesterification process is a very challenging task.
-Reaction kinetics suggests that biodiesel production is affected mainly by four factors: reaction time, the molar ratio, catalyst, and the reaction temperature \cite{freedman1984variables}.
-The reaction temperature has a significant effect on the biodiesel yield and is; therefore, the primary control variable in the existing literature on the control of the batch process \cite{chanpirak2017improvement,benavides2012optimal,De2016DynamicProduction}.
-Hence, one of the primary goal of the control of transesterification is to track the desired the temperature trajectory, optimally.
+Studies have emphasized the usefulness of batch processes in industrial-scale production of various value-added chemicals because of advantages like low capital cost, raw material cost, and flexibility in operation \cite{hosseini2012biodiesel}.
+However, the operation of the batch process grapples with several challenges due to the characteristics such as non-linearity due to the temperature-dependent kinetics, time-varying dynamics and a broad range of operating conditions.
+Therefore, the control and optimization of the batch process is a very challenging task.
+In most of the batch processes, reaction temperature has a significant effect on the yield and, therefore, the primary control variable in the existing literature on the control of the batch process. \cite{chanpirak2017improvement,benavides2012optimal,De2016DynamicProduction}.
 In the end, the yield of the product depends mostly on the choice of the controller and its capability and the tuning parameters.
 Even if the controller is appropriately tuned for an operating condition, the drifts in process parameters can significantly deteriorate the controller performance over time.
-To overcome some of these issues, advanced control strategies such as model predictive control (MPC), iterative learning control (ILC), non-linear MPC (NMPC), are presented in the literature for the control of transesterification. \cite{marchetti2016modifier,mesbah2016stochastic,lee2007iterative,Kern2015AdvancedReactor,mjalli2009approximate,mjalli2009dynamics,kuen2010recursive,benavides2012optimal,brasio2013nonlinear,brasio2016first}.
-The performance of a model-based controller is heavily dependent on the accuracy of the underlying model of the process.
-Even the slightest inaccuracies in the model will result in plant-model mismatch and, consequently, inaccurate prediction of the concentration profiles of the species from the model.
-Further, optimization-based control algorithms are computationally demanding as the computation of the optimal input sequence involve on-line optimization at each time step.
-Despite the advances in numerical methods and computational hardware, this is still a challenging task for complex non-linear, high-dimensional dynamical systems.
-Hence, there is much incentive if a control strategy can directly interact with process trajectory and provide a control solution for on-line course correction.
+To overcome some of these issues, advanced control strategies such as model predictive control (MPC), iterative learning control (ILC), non-linear MPC (NMPC) are presented in the literature for the control of the batch process \cite{marchetti2016modifier,mesbah2016stochastic,lee2007iterative,Kern2015AdvancedReactor,mjalli2009approximate,mjalli2009dynamics,kuen2010recursive,benavides2012optimal,brasio2013nonlinear,brasio2016first}.